 ERIC RAVILIOUS: THE STORY OF HIGH STREET

 Published by the Mainstone Press in a limited edition of 750 copies in 2008, 'The Story of High Street' was a courageous undertaking for a small press and a wonderful success.
 The book includes the full text and pictures of 'High Street', the book of shops published by Country Life in 1938, along with two essays.
 Alan Powers investigated the making of 'High Street', while my role was that of historical detective, tracking down the 24 shops with the help of Tim Mainstone and Adrian Corder-Birch.

 This art historical equivalent of a Grail Quest was unbelievably fun.
 I ran around London, hunting down the possible sites of shops and restaurants and discovering that one had become a fast food restaurant, another a betting shop, while others had been bombed.
 A pub in Camden looked exactly the same from the outside, but had been transformed within; a Jermyn Street cheesemonger was still going strong.
 In Essex the quest opened up stories about people whose lives are otherwise unrecorded.
 Fantastic.

-This is not a commercial site, so clicking on the pictures above will only make them bigger.
+This is not a commercial site, so clicking on the pictures above will achieve very little.
 To buy my books, please contact the publisher, ask your local bookshop or use the bibliophile's favourite website, bookfinder.com.